 Global Entry has helped frequent international travelers from the United States avoid the customs line for years, but joining the Global Entry program continues to be cumbersome.

 Global Entry is one of the Trusted Traveler Programs from the Department of Homeland Security.
 Once you are accepted into the program, you are able to use a special line when you arrive from an international flight at many airports in the United States which is much faster than the regular customs and immigration line.

-How do you join the program?
+How do you join the Global Entry program?

-Then it becomes more challenging…
+Then it becomes a little more challenging.

 But what does “No appointments available for this location” mean?

 Why does the interview scheduling page say "No appointments available"?

 Although it sounds like you will never be able to get an appointment at this location, that usually isn’t the case.

 When a Global enrollment center displays the dreaded “No appointments available” message, it just means that all the openings they have made available are already booked.

 Luckily, "No appointments available" does not mean that the center is closed, or that it's not conducting interviews.
 In almost every case, the center is open, and conducting interviews as fast as they can.